How to ask for job references, with a free template

 3. Cross-functional team member: A co-worker in a different department can speak to what it’s like to collaborate with you.

 When the time comes to actually rely upon your references, reach out to them with a heads-up about the job you’re seeking.
-Be organized!
-Send them your resumé and possibly even a copy of the job listing.
+Be organized and send them your resumé and possibly a copy of the job listing so they can tailor their reference to the opportunity.

 If they ask, you can describe the role and how they could position you for it.
 For example, you might say: “Because the company I’m applying to is in a season of rapid growth, if you’re willing, perhaps you could talk about how we worked together when our department grew at Company A.”

 There is a fine line here.
-Woods cautions against trying to influence your reference in any way.
-“I want them to be able to answer the questions with their honest perceptions and opinions of me,” she says.
+Best practices caution against trying to influence your reference in any way.
+You want them to be able to answer the questions with their honest perceptions and opinions.

 When you plan to launch a job search, it’s important for you to be organized.
 Keep your references in a handy place and have enough of them.
-Woods says the ideal number of references to have on hand at all times is five.
+According to career advisors, the ideal number of references to have on hand at all times is five.

 No matter how impressive your references’ names are, do not list their names on the precious real estate of your resumé.
 You don’t want the personal contact information of your references floating around.
 Guard their privacy as you would your own.

 If you land the job, send a thank-you note with your new business card inside, take them out to coffee or offer some gesture that shows your gratitude.
-“I have always sent a nice thank-you note, text or email depending on my relationship with the reference,” Woods says.
+Depending on your relationship with the reference, you can also text or email them.

 Your gratitude will go a long way toward maintaining the relationship.
 (Not to mention it’s better for your contacts to learn you got the job from you rather than an updated social media profile!)

 Now that you know ABOUT job references, it’s time to put your plan into action!
-And if you need a little more help, check out the wealth of job resources — from templates to career guides — available on our website.
+And if you need a little more help, check out the wealth of job resources — from templates to career guides — available from University of Phoenix.

 A journalist-turned-marketer, Laurie Davies has been writing since her high school advanced composition teacher told her she broke too many rules.
 She has worked with University of Phoenix since 2017, and currently splits her time between blogging and serving as lead writer on the University’s Academic Annual Report.
 Previously, she has written marketing content for MADD, Kaiser Permanente, Massage Envy, UPS, and other national brands.
 She lives in the Phoenix area with her husband and son, who is the best story she’s ever written.